ahelii/ahelii.github.io/README.md

 ## Welcome to the documention set for NLP in space.

-Contact ahelid78@uw.edu for any questions.
+This project was built for a class project for Natural Langauge Processing.

 Developers:

 Aheli Dutta, Marcus Sanchez, Ben Epstein

+Contact ahelid78@uw.edu for any questions.